-Classifying products is a good way for marketers to understand how to market a particular product to its customers.
+Classifying products is a good way for marketers to understand how to market a particular product to their customers.
 Classifying a product will let them determine the optimal method for distribution, promotion, and pricing.
 How a product is ultimately classified will determine how it will be marketed and sold to its customers.

 There are two (2) main categories of products; Consumer Products and Business Products.
 Consumer products are sold to individuals to satisfy personal or family needs.
 Business products are sold to businesses to satisfy their needs or bough by a form to make into other products.
 The majority of all products or services fall under these two categories.